How To Get Rid of Blackheads

-- if you want a one-step treatment with just a medicated cleanser that will leave behind some amount of active ingredient.
+- if you want a one-step treatment with just a medicated cleanser that will leave behind some amount of active ingredient; and

 - if you also need to apply a product after washing for an even higher “dose” of the active ingredient.

-For blackheads, I usually recommend both of these product types for my patients, which is why my acne kits have them both.
+For blackheads, I usually recommend both of these product types for my patients.
+This is why my acne kits have them both.

-Select your skin type and needs, then click on the blue links to build yourself a customized skin care regimen that treats your blackheads fast.
+Select your skin type and needs, then click on the links to build yourself a customized skin-care regimen that treats your blackheads fast.